Kerry Howley

-Kerry Howley (born 1981) is a feature writer at New York Magazine, a professor at the University of Iowa's Nonfiction Writing Program, and a screenwriter.
-She is the author of the critically acclaimed nonfiction novel, Thrown (2014).
+Kerry Howley (born 1981) is an American feature writer at New York magazine, a professor at the University of Iowa's Nonfiction Writing Program, and a screenwriter.
+She is the author of the work of literary nonfiction Thrown (2014).

-Life
+Life and career

-Howley graduated from Georgetown University and the University of Iowa's nonfiction MFA Program.
+Howley graduated from Georgetown University and the University of Iowa's nonfiction MFA program.

-Prior to working at New York, She was an editor at Reason magazine.
+Prior to working at New York, she was an editor at Reason magazine.
 Her work has appeared in New York magazine, The Paris Review, The New Yorker, and Granta.

 Howley is the author of Thrown, which was named a New York Times Notable Book, a New York Times Editor's Choice, and a best book of 2014 in Slate, Salon, Playboy, and Time.
 Thrown was long-listed for the PEN/ESPN Award for Literary Sportswriting and won first prize in the Next Generation Indie Book Awards.

 Howley has been named a Lannan Foundation Fellow.
 Both her 2018 New York cover story on disgraced doctor Larry Nassar and her 2021 New York essay on January 6 were nominated for Best Feature at the National Magazine Awards.

 In 2022 filming began on Winner, a film scripted by Howley based on the life of Reality Winner.
-It is directed by Susanna Fogel and starring Emilia Jones.
+It is directed by Susanna Fogel and stars Emilia Jones.